influxdata/docs-v2/content/v2.0/query-data/flux/sql.md

 description: >
   The Flux `sql` package provides functions for working with SQL data sources.
-  Use `sql.from()` to query SQL databases like PostgreSQL, MySQL, Snowflake, SQLite, Microsoft SQL Server, Amazon Athena. v2.0/tags: [query, flux, sql]
+  Use `sql.from()` to query SQL databases like PostgreSQL, MySQL, Snowflake, SQLite, Microsoft SQL Server, and Amazon Athena. v2.0/tags: [query, flux, sql]
 menu:
   v2_0: